Connection issues?

 6. To change the password, type a new password in the Password (Network Key) field.

-Note that once these details are changed, you may need to reconnect any other devices to your network.
+Note: After these details are changed, you may need to reconnect other devices to your network.

 Still having trouble?